K-Syder/ulims-json-schemas/README.md

    contains a pre-defined "empty" schema for copying with a schema group for trying it out.

+2. [shared](sroot/shared/readme.md) - A common set of schemas
+   that provides the highest level of reuse across all schema sets, systems and applications.

 ## Glossary

 The following terms are used in the documentation.